Aquafaba Meringue Succulent Cupcakes

-- Making piped succulents requires some pastry bag piping skills.
-Get acquainted with some piping techniques so you’re comfortable piping the succulents.
+- Making succulents requires some pastry bag piping skills, so get acquainted with some piping techniques.

 - If you are making these cupcakes ahead of time, keep the meringues separate from the cupcakes.
 If you store the succulent cupcakes in an airtight container overnight, they will MELT.

 - Dipping the meringues in chocolate is not optional because it creates a barrier between the meringues and the cupcakes.
 The moisture of the cake will melt the meringues on contact.

 - You color the succulents green when whipping up the meringue.
 I used Wilton gel food coloring in Leaf Green.
 If you’d like to decorate the succulents after they’ve been baked, avoid food coloring or other liquids.
 I used a little bit of luster dust and a dry paintbrush on some of the meringues.

 - If you’re new to making meringue, check out my video demo.

 - 3/4 cup flour

 - 1/4 cup cocoa powder

 - 1/2 cup non-dairy milk plus 1 teaspoon apple cider vinegar

 - 3 tablespoons canola oil